MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

     mfpdev app register
     ```

-    The <code>mfpdev app register</code> CLI command first connects to the MobileFirst Server to register the application, followed by generating the <code>config.xml</code> file at the root of the Cordova project, and adding to it the metadata that identifies the MobileFirst Server.
+    The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the `config.xml` file at the root of the Cordova project, and adding to it the metadata that identifies the MobileFirst Server.
 Each platform is registered as an application in MobileFirst Server.

     > The application registration can also be done from the MobileFirst Operations Console:
-    > 1. Open your browser of choice and load the MobileFirst Operations Console using the address  <code>http://localhost:9080/mfpconsole/</code>.
-You can also open the console from the **Command-line** using the CLI command <code>mfpdev server console</code>.
+    > 1. Open your browser of choice and load the MobileFirst Operations Console using the address  `http://localhost:9080/mfpconsole/`.
+You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
     > 2. Click on the "Create new" button next to "Applications" to create a new application.
 Follow the on-screen instructions.
     > 3. After successfully registering your application you can optionally download a "skeleton" Cordova project pre-bundled with the MobileFirst Cordova SDK.